+Subject GENERAL FUND BUDGET AND COUNCIL TAX REPORT 2022-23

+Report by Councillor Maurice Cook

+Cabinet Member with responsibility for Resources

+Supporting Brian Mew

-Subject General Fund Budget and Council Tax Report 2022/23 Report by Councillor Maurice Cook Cabinet Member with responsibility for Resources Supporting Officer Brian Mew Chief Finance Officer & S151 Officer brian.mew@eastsuffolk.gov.uk 01394 444571
+Officer Chief Finance Officer & S151 Officer

+brian.mew@eastsuffolk.gov.uk

+01394 444571

 Is the report Open or Exempt?
 OPEN

-Category of Exempt Not applicable
+Category of Exempt N/A

 Information and reason why it

 is NOT in the public interest to

 disclose the exempt

 information.

 Wards Affected: All Wards